Rahulgaire/todolist/README.md

-To-Do List
+# To-Do List Web Application

-A simple To-Do List web application that allows users to add and delete tasks.
+A simple web-based To-Do List application that allows users to add tasks and delete them when completed.
+The app has a responsive design and is styled with CSS, providing an interactive user interface.

-Features
+## Features

-Add tasks to the list.
+- **Add tasks**: Users can add tasks to the list.

-Delete tasks when completed.

-Responsive and styled UI with CSS.
+- **Delete tasks**: Users can delete tasks once they're completed.
+- **Responsive Design**: The UI is responsive and works across different screen sizes.
+- **Styled UI**: The application is styled using CSS for a clean and user-friendly interface.

-Technologies Used
+## Technologies Used

-HTML

-CSS

-JavaScript
+- **HTML**: Used to structure the content of the web page.
+- **CSS**: Used for styling and layout of the page, making it responsive and visually appealing.
+- **JavaScript**: Used for the interactive functionality of adding and deleting tasks.